Bifrost-Technologies/Solnet.Raydium/README.md

 Account trader = Account.FromSecretKey("SECRET KEY HERE");

-//SOL in lamports as the amountIn
+//amountIn must be in lamports
 //Minimum out can be 0 to always execute no matter what or set it specifically to apply a fixed slippage rate var swap_test = await raydiumAmmClient.SendSwapAsync(new PublicKey("POOL ADDRESS HERE"), SolHelper.ConvertToLamports(0.01m), 0, OrderSide.Buy, trader, trader);